themouette/licpro-php-tp/src/4-complete-the-application.markdown

 ### Fixing The Browser

 You know that a RESTful application leverages the HTTP verbs.
 Unfortunately, web browsers only support `GET` and `POST`.
-To by pass this limitation, we will use a _hack_.
+In order to by pass this limitation, we will use a _hack_.

 The hack consists in using a hidden parameter in the request that defines the real HTTP verb the client wants to use.
-In a form, you will set the `POST` method, and use a hidden field `_method` with the real HTTP verb:
+In a form, you will set the `POST` method, and use a hidden field named `_method` with the real HTTP verb:

 ``` html
 <form action="..." method="POST">